Roasted pork loin with cranberry sage dressing

 - In a large bowl, mix together bread crumbs, cranberry mixture and onion mixture.

 - Place pork on cutting board.
 Cut loin in half almost, but not all the way, through.
 Open like a book so loin lies almost flat.
 Place spinach leaves over one half of loin.
 Place stuffing on top of spinach.
-“Close” the other half of loin on top of “filled” half and tie loin with cooking string to secure.
+“Close” the other half of loin on top of “filled” half and tie loin with cooking twine to secure.

 - Place pork on broiler pan and roast until golden and meat thermometer registers 160°F, about 1 hour 20 minutes.
 Remove from oven and cover with foil; let stand for 10 minutes.
-Carve into 1-inch thick slices, remove string and serve.
+Carve into 1-inch thick slices, remove twine and serve.
 (Note: Cooking the pork on a broiler pan allows excess fat to drip away.
 Line the bottom of the pan with foil for easy cleanup.)